 Tereasa Rerko honored by Westmoreland County Bar

 Quatrini Law Group is proud to announce Tereasa Rerko was recognized with a Certificate of Achievement at the Westmoreland County Bar Annual Meeting, honoring 40 years of Membership.
+To learn more about Attorney Rerko and our legal team, visit our attorneys page.

 By Joyce Novotny-Prettiman, Esquire On June 5, 2025, Pennsylvania will implement “Paul Miller’s Law” to reduce distracted driving.
 This new legislation updates a 2012 law that banned texting while driving, expanding it to cover broader mobile device usage.
 It defines “driving” to include being stopped in traffic, such as at a red light or stop…